ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Precedence categories
 ---------------------

-Ansible supports five categories of connection information.
+Ansible supports five sources of connection information.
 In order of precedence from lowest (most easily overridden) to highest (overrides all others), the categories are:

    Configuration settings
    Command-line options